aileenmwong/date-a-dog/README.md

 ### Future Improvements ###
 I would like to add more dogs with different personalities to my game.
 I would like for the player to be able to choose which dog they want to go on a date with.

+I want the game to resize in mobile.
 I would also like to add sound effects and music to the game.
 I want to figure out how to trigger a CSS animation based on a click as well.
 Right now the different animations change appearance based on toggling visbility.

 ### Issues to solve ###
-Since I wrote my code in Vanilla Javascript, I tried to refactor it to Jquery when it was complete.
-Unfortunately I was not able to get the code to work, even though it's not showing me any errors.
-I've attached two JS files, app.js is the Vanilla Javascript, app2.js is the Jquery version which doesn't work.
+Since I wrote my code in Vanilla Javascript, I later refactored it to Jquery when it was complete.
+For some reason, my code was not able to access the jQuery library when it was inside of a loop, but would work outside of the loop.
+I worked with a TA for a long time and he was unable to figure it out as well, so there are still two lines of Vanilla JS in the jQuery file.

 ### Wireframes ###